Stock Markets Mostly Rise, Yen Hits 34-year Low - UrduPoint

 - Eyes on inflation -

-Elsewhere, Wall Street's main indices rebounded at the open, with investors eyeing Friday's release of the Federal Reserve's preferred gauge of inflation -- the personal consumption expenditures (PCE) index -- and the looming corporate earnings season.
+Elsewhere, Wall Street's main indices were higher in midday trading with investors eyeing Friday's release of the Federal Reserve's preferred gauge of inflation -- the personal consumption expenditures (PCE) index -- and the looming corporate earnings season.

+"Quarter-end and Friday's inflation reading are likely to keep any bullishness in check, but the fundamentals point towards further gains in April and beyond," said Chris Beauchamp, Chief Market Analyst at online trading platform IG.

 Analysts expect the Fed to start cutting rates in June following hikes aimed at taming soaring consumer prices.